Virtual zoo: Purpose

 The validity of virtual zoos has met with some resistance.
 However, many view virtual zoos as the way of the future for conservation.
 Zoos have faced ethical issues surrounding the capture and keeping of wild animals.
 Virtual zoos can provide information and experience without any disturbance to habits or ecosystems.
 According to Zoos Victoria, the stated purpose of a zoo is to be centers for wildlife experience, education, conservation and research.
 Virtual Zoos can contribute to these stated purposes, such as education and research, with little impact to animal life.

-Virtual Zoo during lockdown

-Since the COVID-19 pandemic, families and children were unable to attend zoos due to nationwide lockdowns.
-For example, Victoria, Australia offered a 24/7 livestream of animals such as otters, lions, zebras, birds, penguins, leopards, giraffes, and koalas.